makhy/US-Supreme-Court-Analysis/README.md

-# Analysis on the US Supreme Court Data
+# US Supreme Court Analysis

 The [U.S. Supreme Court (SCOTUS) database](http://scdb.wustl.edu) contains myriad details on the judges' decisions since the formation of the court in 1791.

-In this repository, I use R packages to mine into the database.
-In particular, I built charts that visualise the following:
+In this repository, I used R to mine into the database and built charts that visualise the following:

-* The percentage of SCOTUS cases that were decided by a one vote margin
+* The percentage of SCOTUS cases that were decided at a one vote margin
 * The percentage of Justice Scalia's majority decisions throughout his term
 * The percentage of conservative decisions throughout the SCOTUS's history
 * The correlation between the Chief Justices and the ideological direction of the SCOTUS in their terms